vtx22/hexamine/README.md

 ```sh
 .\hexamine.exe <path-to-bin>
 ```
+Or simply open `hexamine.exe` and select your binary file using the file explorer.

 ## Limitations
 - The autoupdate interval is OS dependent as it checks for the last file change (1 second resolution on Windows)